sendgrid/reseller-docs/IBM/README.md

 ### Managing Services

-To create and bind a new SendGrid service, see [Managing Services from the Command Line](https://ace.ng.bluemix.net/docs/QuickStart.jsp).
+To create and bind a new SendGrid service, see [Using services](http://www.ng.bluemix.net/docs/BuildingWeb.jsp#use-service).

 ### Creating a SendGrid Service